 Gold has been nudged up by the dip in the drop in US dollar.
 The commodity’s inverse relationship with the dollar is working in its favour today.
 The metal has a history of attracting safe haven funds, but seeing as dealers are keen to take on more risk today, it is likely that gold’s positive move is almost exclusively down to the weakness in the dollar.

 The optimism that is doing the rounds in relation to stocks seems to be influencing oil traders too.
 Equity markets and energy products have broadly moved in tandem in the past couple of months and it seems the lack of nerves in stocks has helped sentiment in WTI and Brent crude.
-The stark news from the WHO over the weekend that there was a new record set of new Covid-19 cases has been shrugged off by equity and energy traders alike.economic calendar.
+The stark news from the WHO over the weekend that there was a new record set of new Covid-19 cases has been shrugged off by equity and energy traders alike.For a look at all of today’s economic events, check out our economic calendar.

 By David Madden (Market Analyst at CMC Markets UK)